Editor’s Note: This post was updated on October 23, 2018, for accuracy and comprehensiveness. It was originally published on May 27, 2017

 There are significant physiological and metabolic changes occurring at this time that directly affect your body composition.
 So, if you feel like the struggle to lose weight or change your body is more difficult than it was 10 or 15 years ago, it’s not your imagination.

 Reduction in estrogen has a few negative effects on the body’s propensity to store fat.
-Animal studies have shown that lower estrogen not only increases appetite and food intake, it is also associated with changes in body weight and fat distribution.
+Animal studies have shown that lower estrogen not only increases appetite and food intake, it is also associated with changes in weight and fat distribution.
 Coupled with estrogen’s negative effects on your metabolism, which may reduce the rate at which your body burns calories and the efficiency in how your body handles starches and blood sugar, the end result is increased fat storage.

 Commonly known as the “stress hormone”, the primary function of cortisol is to help you respond to stress.
 When cortisol prepares the body for a stressful situation, it often signals the breakdown of muscle tissue to release energy.